 2. Your Main Income

-Your main income can be extremely sharp!
+Your primary income can be extremely sharp!

 The more money you get every month, the more money you can add to your net worth.
 Therefore, increasing your income goes a very long way towards speeding up your progress.